The City and County of Bristol Bowling Association

 1975.
 Eric Randall of Portishead B.C. was our President.

-Bristol Blind B.C. founded and played at Brandon Hill.
+Bristol Blind B.C. founded and playing at Brandon Hill.

-Greenbank B.C. changed it's name to Bristol Greenbank B.C.
+Greenbank B.C. which was founded and green laid in 1916, changed it's name to Bristol Greenbank B.C.

 1982.
 Yate & District B.C. joined the association.